speakeasy-api/bluesky-ts/docs/sdks/notification/README.md

 # Notification
-(*app.bsky.notification*)
+(*notification*)

 ## Overview

 ### Available Operations

-* [appBskyNotificationGetUnreadCount](#appbskynotificationgetunreadcount) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getUnreadCount](#getunreadcount) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Count the number of unread notifications for the requesting account.
 Requires auth.
-* [appBskyNotificationListNotifications](#appbskynotificationlistnotifications) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [listNotifications](#listnotifications) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Enumerate notifications for the requesting account.
 Requires auth.
-* [appBskyNotificationPutPreferences](#appbskynotificationputpreferences) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [putPreferences](#putpreferences) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Set notification-related preferences for an account.
 Requires auth.
-* [appBskyNotificationRegisterPush](#appbskynotificationregisterpush) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [registerPush](#registerpush) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Register to receive push notifications, via a specified service, for the requesting account.
 Requires auth.
-* [appBskyNotificationUpdateSeen](#appbskynotificationupdateseen) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [updateSeen](#updateseen) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Notify server that the requesting account has seen notifications.
 Requires auth.

-## appBskyNotificationGetUnreadCount
+## getUnreadCount

 *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*